-The ZX Spectrum capabilities would allow here only 4-6 colors on screen, which make the version lack the quality of C64 and CPC.
-The games plays smooth though and offers most of the graphics details found particularly in the CPC port.
-Sound is typical here, with a few sound FX such as gun firing and explosions.
+The ZX Spectrum capabilities allow only 4-6 colors on-screen, which makes this conversion lack the quality of the C64 and CPC counterparts.
+The game plays smoothly though and offers most of the visual details found particularly on the CPC.
+The sound is basic, with a few sound effects such as gunfire and explosions.

 MEMORY: 16 KB / 48 KB / 128 KB